AJMERA REALTY & INFRA INDIA LIMITED

 (ix) The Company did not raise any money by way of initial public offer or furtherpublic offer (including debt instruments) during the year.
 And the Money raised by way ofterm loans were applied for the purposes for which those are raised.

-(x) According to the information and explanations given to us no material fraud by theCompany or on the Company by its officers or employees has been noticed or reported duringthe course of our audit.
+(x) According to the information and explanations given to us no material fraud by theCompany or on the Company by its Officers or employees has been noticed or reported duringthe course of our audit.

 (xi) According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has paid/provided for managerialremuneration in accordance with the requisite approvals mandated by the provisions ofsection 197 read with Schedule V to the Act.

-(xii) In our opinion and according to the information and explanations given to us theCompany is not a nidhi company.
-Accordingly paragraph 3 (xii) of the Order is notapplicable.
+(xii) In our opinion and according to the information and explanations given to us TheCompany is not a Nidhi Company and hence reporting under clause 3 (xii) of the Order isnot applicable to the Company.

-(xiv) According to the information and explanations give to us and based on ourexamination of the records of the Company the Company has not made anypreferential allotment or private placement of shares or fully or partly paid convertibledebentures and hence reporting under clause 3 (xiv) of the Order is not applicable to theCompany.
+(xiv) According to the information and explanations give to us and based on ourexamination of the records of the Company during the year the Company has not made anypreferential allotment or private placement of shares or fully or partly paid convertibledebentures and hence reporting under clause 3 (xiv) of the Order is not applicable to theCompany.

-(xv) According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not entered into noncashtransactions with directors or persons connected with him.
-Accordingly paragraph 3 (xv) ofthe Order is not applicable.
+(xv) According to the information and explanations given to us and based on ourexamination of the records of the Company the Company has not entered into non-cashtransactions with directors or persons connected with him.
+Accordingly reporting underclause 3 (xv) of the Order is not applicable to the Company.